selmi-karim/rn-searchbox/README.md

 # v1.0 TODO:
-*  Update docs for Button component
+*  Update docs for Box component
 *  Update react, react-native & other dependencies
 *  Add image/icon to the listView